maitag/peote-socket/README.md

-### PeoteSocket - Raw Socket Client Library
+### PeoteSocket - Raw TCP Socket Client Library

 This Library is written in [Haxe](http://haxe.org) to provide simple Socket-API
-for multiple targets (cpp, java, html5, flash).
+for multiple targets (cpp, android, html5, flash).

 Inside webbrowser it gives fallback-support (websocket or swf-socket-bridge) and
 on server side there is [peote-proxy](https://github.com/maitag/peote-proxy) to wrap around raw-tcp.